 Appendix A – pc2v9.ini Attributes

-As described in the chapter on PC2 Initialization Files, the pc2v9.ini file consists [server] and [client] sections, with each section containing one or more "attribute assignment" statements of the form attributeName=value.
+As described in the chapter on PC2 Initialization Files, the pc2v9.ini file consists of [server] and [client] sections, with each section containing one or more "attribute assignment" statements of the form attributeName=value.
 Lines in the file which begin with a “#” or “;” character are ignored, as are blank lines.
 Attribute names (left side of the equal-sign) are not case sensitive; however, string data on the right side of the equal-sign is case sensitive.

 The following list gives the attributes which can be defined in each section of the pc2v9.ini file, along with a description of their function.